-- A.7 Prompt Reporting of Deviations.
+- A.6 Payment of Fees.
+The permittee shall reimburse the District for all its Part 70 permit processing and compliance expenses for the stationary source on a timely basis.
+Failure to reimburse on a timely basis shall be a violation of this permit and of applicable requirements and can result in forfeiture of the Part 70 permit.
+Operation without a Part 70 permit subjects the source to potential enforcement action by the District and the USEPA pursuant to section 502(a) of the Clean Air Act.
+[Re: District Rules 1303.D.1 and 1304.D.11, 40 CFR 70.6] - A.7 Prompt Reporting of Deviations.
 The permittee shall submit a written report to the District documenting each and every deviation from the requirements of this permit or any applicable federal requirements within 7 days after discovery of the violation, but not later than 180-days after the date of occurrence.
 The report shall clearly document 1) the probable cause and extent of the deviation, 2) equipment involved, 3) the quantity of excess pollutant emissions, if any, and 4) actions taken to correct the deviation.
 The requirements of this condition shall not apply to deviations reported to District in accordance with Rule 505.
-Breakdown Conditions, or Rule 1303.F Emergency Provisions.
-[District Rule 1303.D.1, 40 CFR 70.6(a) (3)] - A.8 Reporting Requirements/Compliance Certification.
+Breakdown Conditions.
+[District Rule 1303.D.1, 40 CFR 70.6(a) (3)]

+- A.8 Reporting Requirements/Compliance Certification.
 The permittee shall submit compliance certification reports to the USEPA and the Control Officer every six months.
 A paper copy, as well as a complete PDF electronic copy of these reports, shall be in a format approved by the District.
 These reports shall be submitted on District forms and shall identify each applicable requirement/condition of the permit, the compliance status with each requirement/condition, the monitoring methods used to determine compliance, whether the compliance was continuous or intermittent, and include detailed information on the occurrence and correction of any deviations (excluding emergency upsets) from permit requirement.
 The reporting periods shall be each half of the calendar year, e.g., January through June for the first half of the year.
-These reports shall be submitted by September 1 and March 1, respectively, each year.
-Supporting monitoring data shall be submitted in accordance with the "Semi-Annual Monitoring/Compliance Verification Report" condition in section 9.C.
+These reports shall be submitted in accordance with the "Semi-Annual Monitoring/Compliance Verification Report" condition in section 9.C.
 The permittee shall include a written statement from the responsible official, which certifies the truth, accuracy, and completeness of the reports.
 [Re: District Rules 1303.D.1, 1302.D.3, 1303.2.c] - A.9 Federally-Enforceable Conditions.
 Each federally-enforceable condition in this permit shall be enforceable by the USEPA and members of the public.
 None of the conditions in the District-only enforceable section of this permit are federally-enforceable or subject to the public/USEPA review.
 [Re: CAAA, § 502(b)(6), 40 CFR 70.6] - A.10 Recordkeeping Requirements.
 Records of required monitoring information shall include the following: - (a) The date, place as defined in the permit, and time of sampling or measurements; - (b) The date(s) analyses were performed; - (c) The company or entity that performed the analyses; - (d) The analytical techniques or methods used; - (e) The results of such analyses; and - (f) The operating conditions as existing at the time of sampling or measurement;